-Thousands of inmates escape prison amid deepening Haiti violence
+Haiti declares curfew after 4,000 inmates escape jail amid rising violence

 The government said the attacks left “several wounded” among prison staff and inmates.

-In a statement, it thanked “the population for their calm, despite these very difficult times.”
+In a statement, it thanked “the population for their calm, despite these very difficult times”.

 Violence in Haiti has spiralled in recent days after calls by Cherizier for criminal groups to unite and overthrow Henry.
-Cherizier heads an alliance of gangs and faces sanctions from the United Nations and the United States.
+Cherizier heads an alliance of gangs and faces sanctions from the UN and the United States.

 One voluntary prison worker on Sunday said that 99 prisoners had opted to remain in their cells in the main jail for fear of being killed in the crossfire.
 These included several retired Colombian soldiers who were jailed for their alleged involvement in the assassination of former President Jovenel Moise.